roastduck/FreeTensor/README.md

 **For PLDI '22 Artifact Evaluation, please follow the README uploaded to the submission site, where you can find step-by-step instructions.**

-Write and optimize high-performance native loop-based programs in Python.
+Write and optimize high-performance native loop-based tensor programs in Python.

 ## Features